-With self-isolation likely to continue for some time, we talk you through using the world's leading conference‑call service for remote music performance.
+With self-isolation likely to continue for some time, we talk you through using the world's leading conference‑call service for remote music performance and recording audio.

 Even before the current circumstances, Californian company Zoom (not to be confused with the totally different Japanese company Zoom, who make audio equipment) were the market leaders in teleconferencing worldwide.
 Now, of course, they are a household name — something I guess they could never have expected.
 This article gives a brief introduction to using Zoom and, as befits a music technology magazine, some information on how to get the best sound out of it.